Ledespana/BAE/notes.md

 # As an authenticated user
   I want to update keywords/responses to my BAE
-  So I can have my personalize BAE
+  So I can have my personalized BAE

 [X]# As an authenticated user
   I want to update my information